 - Device compatibility.
 Can you access the payroll system on any device, from desktop computer to smartphone?
 In doing so, do you lose any functionality on smaller-screened devices?

 - How far can the system be customised to match the requirements of your business?

 - Multi-user access.
 Can you set up multi-user accounts (check if there's a cost for doing so), with varying levels of access?
 Is there an employee portal staff can use to download previous payslips and look up pay history?

 - What support is offered?
 Does the system come with direct telephone/online support?
 Is there a knowledgebase or online video help directory to call on at any time?

 - How secure is the service?
-Where is the data hosted?
+Where is the data hosted and is it held in compliance with the new GDPR requirements?
 What up-time assurances are there and are there any fallbacks for when connectivity is an issue?

 Examples of payroll software

 We've picked out four examples of payroll software that may be the perfect fit for your small business.